aftiqb/rdb2rdf-harness/README.md

     cd rdb2rdf-harness
     hg clone https://dvcs.w3.org/hg/rdb2rdf-tests

+Copy the `rdb2rdf-tests` directory into `rdb2rdf-harness` directory

+In `run-dm.sh`, make the following changes which will generate the direct mapping into each specific test case directory

+    ACTUAL=rdb2rdf-tests/$TESTDIR/directGraph-d2rq.ttl

+and run the following command which generates the direct mappings using D2RQ

+    ./all-dm-tests.sh

+make the following changes in `all-r2rml-tests.sh`

+    ./r2rml-test_earl.sh $TESTCASE

+where `r2rml-test_earl.sh` is an updated script file which only generate r2rml mappings into each specific test case directory

+and run the following command which will generates the r2rml mappings for each test case separately using D2RQ

+    ./all-r2rml-tests.sh

+By now, we will have directGraph-d2rq.ttl and mapped(x)-d2rq.nq in each test case directory of `rdb2rdf-tests/`

 Download the test harness from (here)[http://mccarthy.dia.fi.upm.es/rdb2rdf/tc/th/rdb2rdf-th_bin_0.0.8.zip], unzip it and make the following changes in `ts.ttl` file
     rdb2rdftest:workingDirectory "rdb2rdf-tests/" .